artsy/meta/meta/open_standup.md

   help.
 * Show & Tell is this Friday at 11:30 NYC time in the Studio on 24 (and over Zoom).
-See the docs for more info: https://github.com/artsy/meta/blob/master/meta/show_and_tell.md
+See the docs for more info: https://github.com/artsy/meta/blob/master/meta/show_and_tell.md *
-* We're looking for volunteers to run next week's standup!
-We need two volunteers: one person to take notes and one person to do the talking.
-  * Okay great!
-We've got [INSERT VOLUNTEERS NAMES HERE] running this next week.
-*
 ```